Scaling Up Bayesian Uncertainty Quantification for Inverse Problems using Deep Neural Networks: Scaling Up Bayesian UQ with Neural Networks

-After the convolutional layer, a pooling layer is added to reduce the number of parameters by generating summary statistics of the nearby outputs.
-Such operation is a form of non-linear down-sampling that sparsifies the neural network but retains the most important information of the input image.
-Spatial pooling can be of different types such as max-pooling, average-pooling, and sum-pooling.
-Finally, we use a dense layer to generate forward outputs $\{\mG(u)\}$.
+After the convolutional layer, a pooling layer (e.g. max-pooling, average-pooling, or sum-pooling) is added to reduce the number of parameters by generating summary statistics (e.g., max, mean, or sum) of the nearby outputs.
+Such an operation is a form of non-linear down-sampling that sparsifies the NN but retains the most important information of the input image (function).
+Multiple pairs of convolutional and pooling layers (with different configurations) could be concatenated before passing the information to a dense layer to generate forward outputs $\{\mG(u)\}$.
 Figure \ref{fig:cnn} illustrates the structure of a CNN used in the elliptic inverse problem (Section \ref{sec:elliptic}).

-CES \cite{cleary2020} uses GP for the emulation step.
-However, CNN has several advantages over GP for building the emulator: 1) it is computationally more efficient for large training sets, 2) it is less sensitive to the locations of training samples, and 3) we could take advantage of all the ensemble samples collected by EKI or EKS to train CNN without the need to carefully ``design" a training set of controlled size as it is common in GP.
-After the emulator is trained, we could approximate the potential function using the prediction of CNN:
+CES \cite{cleary2020} adopts GP for the emulation step.
+Although infinitely wide NN with Gaussian priors can converge to GP \cite{Neal_1996,Lee_2018,Nalisnick_2018} under certain conditions, the corresponding units do not represent `hidden features' that capture important aspects of the data \cite{Neal_1996}, e.g. the edge of the true log-transmissivity in Figure \ref{fig:truth_obs}, or the truncated Gaussian blob as the true initial condition in Figure \ref{fig:time_soln}.
+Here, we show that a finite but potentially deep CNN as an emulator can provide multiple advantages over GP: 1) it is computationally more efficient for large training sets, 2) it is less sensitive to the locations of training samples (even if they are not spread out enough), and 3) it is possible to take advantage of all the ensemble samples collected by EKI or EKS to train CNN without the need to carefully ``design" a training set of controlled size as it is common in GP.
+After the emulator is trained, we could approximate the potential function using the predictions from CNN:

-In the sampling stage, significant computation will be saved if we use $\Phi^e$ instead of $\Phi$ in the accept/reject step of MCMC.
+In the sampling stage, the computational complexity could be significantly reduced if we use $\Phi^e$ instead of $\Phi$ in the accept/reject step of MCMC.
 If the emulator is a good representation of the forward mapping, then the difference between $\Phi^e$ and $\Phi$ is small.
-Thus the samples by such emulative MCMC have the stationary distribution with small discrepancy compared to the true posterior $\mu(du)$.
+Then, the samples by such emulative MCMC have the stationary distribution with small discrepancy compared to the true posterior $\mu(du)$.